 This heater is clean burning.
 It requires no outside venting.
 There is no heat loss out a vent or up a chimney.
-Heat is generated by both realistic flames and glowing coals.
+Heat is generated by realistic, dancing yellow flames.
 This heater is designed for vent-free operation with flue damper closed.
 It has been tested and approved to ANS Z21.11.2 standard for unvented heaters.
-State and local codes in some areas prohibit the use of ventfree heaters.
-This heater may also be operated as a vented decorative (ANS Z21.60) product by opening the flue damper.
+State and local codes in some areas prohibit the use of vent-free heaters.
+This heater may also be operated as a vented decorative (ANS Z21.60) product by opening the flue damper (non-thermostat operation only).

-SAFETY DEVICE
+SAFETY PILOT

 This heater has a pilot with an Oxygen Depletion Sensing (ODS) safety shutoff system.
-The ODS/pilot is a required feature for vent-free room heaters.
+The ODS/pilot is a required feature for ventfree room heaters.
 The ODS/pilot shuts off the heater if there is not enough fresh air.